jotego/jt49/README.md

 ## Resistor Load Modelling

 The resistor load had an effect of gain compression on the chip.
-There is a paremeter called **COMP** which can be used to model this effect.
+There is a parameter called **COMP** which can be used to model this effect.
 You can assign a value from 0 to 3.

 Value | Dynamic Range | Equivalent resistor
 ------|---------------|--------------------